DXHeroes/knowledge-base-content/practices/yagni_principle.md

 **TL;DR**

-YAGNI stands for 'You aren't gonna need it'.This principle states that only the required functionalities should be implemented.
+YAGNI stands for **You aren't gonna need it**.
+This principle means you should implement only required functionalities.